Sixteen-year-old Erik Patrick Chestnutt had only recently recovered from a gunshot wound when he was hit again by gunfire -- this time fatally.

 The youth was shot in the back Friday night in Woodlawn, on a gasoline station parking lot, as he ran from a suspected teen-age drug dealer who pulled out a gun and "seemed to be just showing off," said Melvin McCullough, Erik's best friend.

 "It just seemed like a game to [the killer].
-He didn't seem to care and he was calm as can be," said Melvin, also 16.
+He didn't seem to care and he was calm as can be," said Melvin, also 16, who tried to help his wounded friend before paramedics arrived.

 The shooting occurred shortly before 11:15 p.m. when the Chestnutt youth and nine teen-age friends walked to the gas station parking lot near Security Square Mall.